President Trump's budget proposal would cut SNAP by one third.

 Eliminate the 21st Century Learning Center program which funds over 10,000 afterschool programs that provide meals and snacks.

-Squeeze the poorest families by cutting $21 billion from the Temporary Assistance for Needy Families (TANF) program, which provides cash assistance to low-income families with children, the elderly, and persons living with disabilities.
+Cutting $21 billion from the Temporary Assistance for Needy Families (TANF) program, which provides cash assistance to low-income families with children, the elderly, and persons living with disabilities.

 Filed under: Informing Public Policy